 Entecavir sandoz (0.5mg) and tenofovir disoproxil (245mg) are once-daily oral tablets for chronic hepatitis B. They are potent antiviral agents with a high barrier to resistance leading to long-term undetectable HBV DNA levels (viral load) in the vast majority of adherent patients.

 Apart from requiring dose adjustments in renal impairment there are no contra-indications to therapy.
 Entecavir and tenofovir have been used internationally for >10 years and have very good safety profiles.
 Minimal rates of renal function decline have been reported during long-term therapy with entecavir and slightly more so with tenofovir.
 It is recommended to monitor creatinine and phosphate annually.

-Both these agents are only effective in suppressing viral replication while a patient is adherent to their use.
+These agents are only effective in suppressing viral replication while a patient adheres to their use.
 Upon discontinuation the viral load rises within days to weeks.
 Viral reactivation can lead to severe hepatitis and subsequent hepatic decompensation, which can be fatal (especially in those with advanced liver disease at the time of treatment initiation).
 Close clinical and laboratory monitoring should be undertaken for several months after discontinuation and resumption of antiviral medication may be required.

 Studies assessing sensitive markers of bone turnover have reported a decline in bone mineral density in patients treated with tenofovir.